Creating A Parenting Plan That Works

 Highly Experienced Custody Attorney

-Attorney Matt Higgins has obtained an AV Preeminent* rating through Martindale-Hubbell by his peers.
+Our founder, attorney Matt Higgins, has obtained an AV Preeminent* peer-review rating through Martindale-Hubbell.
 This is the highest rating for legal abilities and ethical standards.

 Creating effective parenting plans is tricky.
 It takes the skills of an experienced lawyer who knows what questions to ask and how to work with parents throughout the process.